apache/subversion/tools/server-side/svnpubsub/README.txt

   place the instances into .watch at creation. the .update_applies() just returns if the wc is disabled (eg. could not find wc dir)
-- figure out way to avoid the ASF-specific PRODUCTION_RE_FILTER (a path exclusion list should work for the ASF)
+- figure out way to avoid the ASF-specific PRODUCTION_RE_FILTER (a base path exclusion list should work for the ASF)
 - ensure the reconnection logic is robust enough for the ASF to disable daily restarts
   (currently we think our network interfaces occasionally stall for a minute or